-This morning our journey through the Psalms of ascent brings us to Psalm 130.
-Time and time again during this series we have looked at the attitude we must have if we are going to come before the Lord and give Him the worship that He deserves.
-Today we are reminded that without God we have no hope.
+One of the prevailing themes of the Songs of Ascent is this attitude of confession of our brokenness if we are going to approach the Lord of Hosts and give Him the worship that He deserves.
+This song continues that theme and reminds us that without God we have no hope.
 We gather to worship God because He has done for us the things that we need the most.
 Our Psalm address any tendency that we might have toward self-righteousness or feelings that we somehow deserve God’s forgiveness.
 Our text reminds us that forgiveness is truly a gift from our creator and in order to fully experience God’s gift we must be willing to confront our own sinfulness.

-Maybe some of us will struggle with this psalm because we live our whole lives with little to no awareness of our sin.
-We have been lulled into a false sense of security thinking that we are better than most people.
-I mean if I don’t beat my wife, steal from my company, and if my name hasn’t been in the paper or on the news then I what sin is there in my life, why do I need to be forgiven?
+I am aware that some of us will struggle with this psalm because we live our whole lives with little to no awareness of our sin.
+We have been lulled into a false sense of security because we have given into playing the better than game.
+I mean if I don’t beat my wife, steal from my company, and seem to be better than you then I’m okay.
+If I am doing better than you, then why do I need to be forgiven?

 The truth is unless I get a better sense of who God is I will never understand who I am.
 Unless I come to a better understanding of God I cannot realize how desperate my situation is.
 We all can recite Romans 3:23 “for all have sinned and fall short of the glory of God.”
-But very few of us understand how hopeless our situation is.
-It is not until we come out of our sad fantasy world and acknowledge that God’s grace is mirrored by His wrath that we will actually seek after His forgiveness.
-And once we have received His forgiveness then will we be able to come and worship God the way we were created to.
+But very few of us understand how hopelessness of our situation.
+It is not until we acknowledge that God’s grace is mirrored by His wrath that we will actually seek after His forgiveness and gather to worship God the way we were created to.
+It’s only when we understand how great is His gift of forgiveness that we will be able to pray the way that our soul desires to pray.

 The First Step is Out of the depths